Backloggery on Twitter: [Link]

 Since people ask about my hand problems frequently: At this point, my hands ache and I have no idea why.
 My doctors have gone down the entire checklist, from carpal tunnel to MS, and everything comes back negative.
 The small upshot is I'm tentatively cleared to play games, as it doesn't seem to be making things worse, but I try to play in short bursts/hands-free ways to limit my pain.

 Instead of trying to keep an increasing number of older consoles hooked up to my TV, I now emulate older games I own instead of using the original hardware.
 The way I list games in the Backloggery has changed because of this, as I find it more useful to list games under their original system regardless of where I bought them.
-Ex: I have Wild Guns listed under SNES (VC) when I bought it on VC.
+Ex: I have Wild Guns listed under SNES (VC) when I bought it on Virtual Console.

 This has had the added benefit of offering me many more controller and accessibility options to help minimize hand pain.